 CERTIFICATION SCOPE

-Radio frequency identification (RFID) is a broad term that covers a suite of different technologies.
+Radio frequency identification (RFID) is a broad term that covers a suite of automatic identification technologies.
 RFID systems, broadly speaking, use radio waves to identify objects remotely, so they can be tracked and managed more effectively.
 The RFID Professional Institute (RFIDPI) covers all types of RFID, including active systems, passive systems and chipless RFID technologies.
-Exams may also have questions related to alternatives to RFID that do not use radio waves, such as QR codes, ultrasound and infrared, because these are used for the same purpose as RFID but are more suitable for some applications.
+Exams also have questions related to alternatives to RFID that do not use radio waves, such as QR codes, ultrasound and infrared, because these are used for the same purpose as RFID but are more suitable for some applications.

 Active RFID